SystemsApproach/security/infra.rst

 RPKI provides a means by which entities involved in routing, such as the operator of an AS, can prove that they are authorized to advertise routing information such as address prefixes.
-A Route Origin Authorization (ROA), for example, contains a certificate, and AS number, and a set of prefixes that the AS is authorized to advertise.
-The ROA is cryptographically signed by an entity that is itself trusted to provide this authorization, such as Regional Internet Registry (RIR).
-Because RIRs a responsible for the allocation of address space, they are a logical place to locate trust for the RPKI.
+A Route Origin Authorization (ROA), for example, contains a certificate, an AS number, and a set of prefixes that the AS is authorized to advertise.
+The ROA is cryptographically signed by an entity that is itself trusted to provide this authorization, generally the AS to which this address prefix has been allocated.

+Because Regional Internet Registries (RIRs) are at the top of the hierarchy for address allocation,  they are a logical place to place the root of trust, known as a trust anchor, for the
+RPKI.
 There are five RIRs globally and each has a root certificate in the RPKI.